 - Cover with plastic wrap and place into the refrigerator for 2 hours before using to develop the flavor.
 Use within 5 days.

-Third the Hamburger Patties: For this I turned to 18 oz. of Ground Sirloin.
+Third the Hamburger Patties: For this, I turned to 18 oz. of Ground Sirloin.
 Beefy, tender, and flavorful.
 The ground sirloin was a 90%, 10% mix, making it a bit lean for a juicy burger.
 I needed to bump up the fat content, moisture, and tenderness without diminishing the beefy flavor of the meat.
-Using a food processor, I pureed 1/3 cup chopped onions with 1/4 cup of extra virgin olive oil.
-Then I added 1/4th of the ground sirloin and processed the mixture until it was a mousse like consistency.
+I pureed 1/3 cup of chopped onions using a food processor with 1/4 cup of extra virgin olive oil.
+Then I added 1/4th of the ground sirloin and processed the mixture until it was a mousse-like consistency.
 I then added the sirloin mousse into the remaining ground sirloin and beat it in with a wooden spoon to fully incorporate the ingredients.
-The method of beating in fat, water, or liquid seasonings is a Asian inspired technique when making pork dumpling filling.
+The method of beating in fat, water, or liquid seasonings is an Asian-inspired technique when making pork dumpling filling.

 Each “Sirloin Patty” was weighed out in 3.5 oz. portions.
-Each portion was shaped into round ball and then formed into a beef patty between 2 piece of plastic wrap, 4 1/2-inches wide and 1/4-inch thick.
+Each portion was shaped into a round ball and then formed into a beef patty between 2 pieces of plastic wrap, 4-1/2 inches wide and 1/4-inch thick.
 Then the patty was transferred to a 4 1/2-inch square piece of parchment paper.
 This makes it easy to stack and freeze before cooking.

 - Layout the Bun pieces in order Bottom, Center (club), and Sesame starting with the Bottom bun away from you.